 Flour mills were a heavy capital investment for tribes.
 In the 1840s and 1850s mills were built through Waikato, Taranaki, Whanganui, Rotorua and Wairarapa.
 In Waikato around 50 were built during this period.
 By 1856 Māori flour mills could no longer compete with steam-driven mills in Auckland and Napier.
 A number of tribes found themselves in debt with a capital asset of no value.

 From the 1840s a number of tribes began buying vessels to transport produce to European towns.
 Tribes from the Bay of Islands, Hauraki, Bay of Plenty, East Coast and Poverty Bay all purchased ships.
-Most were 10 to 20 tonnes and were suited to shorter trips.
+Most were of 10 to 20 tons and were suited to shorter trips.
 In 1858 in Auckland Province, 51 ships were registered and 36 vessels were licensed to Māori.
-Due to shipwrecks, the expense of repair and some losses during the wars of the 1860s, few survived through to the mid-1860s.
+Due to shipwrecks, the expense of repair and losses during the wars of the 1860s, few survived by the mid-1860s.

 In 1855–56 the price in Australia for wheat and potatoes dropped by at least half.
-By 1859 wheat exports to Australia had ended altogether.
+By 1859 wheat exports to Australia had ended.
 Many tribal agricultural enterprises also suffered as soils were exhausted.

-Trade came to a halt for many iwi in 1863 and 1864 due to the New Zealand land wars, fought between colonial forces and Māori tribes.
+Trade came to a halt for many iwi in 1863 and 1864 due to the New Zealand wars, fought between imperial and colonial forces and Māori tribes.
 A number of Māori-controlled ports were blockaded by government forces.
 In the 1860s the Māori economy went into headlong decline.